Chart Color Schemes

 Residential development activity is lower than average in Wynn Vale according to AreaSearch's national comparison of local real estate markets

-This suggests a balance between supply and demand, indicating stable market dynamics with an average new home construction cost of $299,000.
+New properties are constructed at an average expected cost value of $299,000.
 In FY-26, $13.8 million in commercial development approvals have been recorded, suggesting balanced commercial development activity.
-Compared to Greater Adelaide, Wynn Vale shows reduced construction levels, 52.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
-This activity is also below national averages, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises 95.0% standalone homes and 5.0% attached dwellings, sustaining Wynn Vale's suburban identity with a concentration of family homes suited to buyers seeking space.
+Compared to Greater Adelaide, Wynn Vale shows substantially reduced construction, with 50.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+Recent construction comprises 95.0% standalone homes and 5.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

-With around 487 people per dwelling approval, Wynn Vale shows a developed market.
-Population forecasts indicate Wynn Vale will gain 144 residents by 2041, and at current development rates, new housing supply should meet demand comfortably, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+With around 475 people per dwelling approval, Wynn Vale shows a developed market.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to gain 369 residents through to 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development